Serious Fraud Office (United Kingdom): Criticism

-In February 2022, the SFO became subject to official inquiries by the UK Public Accounts Committee as the collapse of the so called “Serco case” caused serious financial harm to the SFO budget.
-Furthermore, its practices were investigated as the collapse of the case was caused by non-disclosure of documents to the Defendants and failure to offer evidence.
-This led to public debate about possible future of SFO and its leadership.
+The UK's Serious Fraud Office spent £16.2 million on its corruption investigation into the oil consultancy Unaoil, with nearly a third allocated to external legal fees.
+The investigation faced significant challenges, including the quashing of three bribery convictions due to non-disclosure of evidence and the collapse of a fourth trial.

 Conflicts between SFO and private interests

-In August 2022, Lisa Osofsky stated that she was proud of a “revolving door” between the regulator and private firms as fears grew that movement of senior figures into private sector would transfer inside knowledge into companies, which were subject to investigations.
-Among the individuals criticized for moving from senior positions in the SFO to private law firms were Sir David Green, the SFO’s former director, two of its former general counsels, four former heads or co-heads of its bribery and corruption divisions, two former heads of its fraud division and the former heads of its assurance and international assistance divisions.
+In August 2022, Lisa Osofsky stated that she was proud of a "revolving door" between the regulator and private firms as fears grew that movement of senior figures into private sector would transfer inside knowledge into companies, which were subject to investigations.
+Among the individuals criticized for moving from senior positions in the SFO to private law firms were Sir David Green, the SFO's former director, two of its former general counsels, four former heads or co-heads of its bribery and corruption divisions, two former heads of its fraud division and the former heads of its assurance and international assistance divisions.

-In November 2021, in her letter: “SFO’s revolving door works better than a closed shop” published by the Financial Times Osofsky said that they “ advocate for the interchange of personnel.
+In November 2021, in her letter: "SFO’s revolving door works better than a closed shop" published by the Financial Times Osofsky said that they "advocate for the interchange of personnel.
 It has always happened and long may it continue.
-It grows the collective capability of our organisation more than a closed shop ever could.”
-She noted that they already use one, “much to our advantage.
-In short, we advocate for the interchange of personnel,” and that “our relatively modest budget doesn’t prevent us from delivering”.
+It grows the collective capability of our organisation more than a closed shop ever could."
+She noted that they already use one, "much to our advantage.
+In short, we advocate for the interchange of personnel," and that "our relatively modest budget doesn’t prevent us from delivering".

+In March 2023, Private Eye magazine, a UK-based widely recognized news and current affairs publication edited by Ian Hislop, revealed that SFO chief Lisa Osofsky has been forced to disclose further information about her recusal from three separate investigations.
+Private Eye wrote that the SFO's 2021 annual report revealed that Lisa Osofsky recused herself from three investigations; Barclays bank, Harlequin properties, and a third unnamed investigation.
+Media noted that none of Osofsky's predecessors had ever needed to recuse themselves from live investigations.
+After Private Eye sent a Freedom of Information request about the nature of the recusals and advice given to Osofsky, the SFO said that it would not disclose details about what Osofsky's links were to the investigations.
+Media highlighted the clear conflict of interest in Osofsky's decision to reject disclosure under the FOI request, and commented that the whole affair remains "unexplained and unsatisfactory".